 The World Health Organisation defines self-care as all that you do to look after your health from a physical, mental and emotional perspective.
 This includes making positive lifestyle choices such as sleeping well, eating balanced meals and taking the appropriate measures to look after your mental health.

-Self care revolves around the idea of prioritizing your needs and taking care of yourself first before you can do the same for others.
-In recent times, most self care tips focus on ideas like spa days and ‘me time’ and these are important, but self care also means simple steps like eating a nutritious lunch, going for a short walk after dinner or spending quality time with a friend.
-If you follow the best self care tips, you can make a great difference on your wellbeing and general health.
+Self-care revolves around the idea of prioritizing your needs and taking care of yourself first before you can do the same for others.
+In recent times, most self-care tips focus on ideas like spa days and ‘me time’ and these are important, but self-care also means simple steps like eating a nutritious lunch, going for a short walk after dinner or spending quality time with a friend.
+If you follow the best self-care tips, you can make a great difference in your well-being and general health.

-Self care is a broad term which refers to everything you do for yourself, including the following:
+Self-care is a broad term that refers to everything you do for yourself, including the following: